Good People (play): Regional productions

+International productions

 Imelda Staunton stars in a production at the Hampstead Theatre in London, which previewed from February 27, opened on March 5 and closes on April 5.
 This production then transferred to the West End's Noël Coward Theatre where it was produced by Hampstead Theatre, Old Vic Productions and James Quaife Productions.
 Imelda Staunton received a nomination for the Laurence Olivier Award for Best Actress in a Play.

-Houston (2014)

-The Alley Theatre presents Good People on the Neuhaus Stage from May 30 through June 29, 2014.
-Artistic Director: Gregory Boyd; Managing Director: Dean R. Gladden.

-Rochester, NY (2014)

-Geva Theatre Center presented Good People as part of the 2014-2015 ESL Wilson Mainstage Season from October 21 - November 16.
-Artistic Director: Mark Cuddy; Executive Director, Tom Parrish.
-Cast list below.

-Milwaukee (2014)

-The Milwaukee Repertory Theater is presenting "Good People" on the Quadracci Powerhouse stage January 20 through February 15, 2015.
-Directed by Kate Buckley.

-Madrid, Spain (2015)

-Buena gente, the Spanish version, opened in Madrid 11 February 2015.
-The cast included Verónica Forqué as Margarita, Juan Fernández, Pilar Castro, Susi Sánchez and Diego Paris.
-It was adapted and directed by David Serrano.

-Jacksonville, IL (2015)

-Playhouse On The Square is presenting "Good People" August 20 through 23, 2015.
-Directed by John Woodruff.